-Kratom’s binomial name is Mitragyna speciosa Korthals (named by Pieter Willem Korthals).
-It so happens to be in the same family as coffee, and its scientific classification is as follows:
+Kratom’s binomial name is Mitragyna speciosa Korthals (named by Pieter Willem Korthals), so happens to be in the same family as coffee, and its scientific classification is as follows:

 Species: M. speciosa

-Kratom can grow as big as15ft wide, and 10 to 100 feet tall, though most don’t get taller than 50 feet.
+Kratom can grow as big as 15ft wide, and 10 to 100 feet tall, though most don’t get taller than 50 feet.
 The leaves can grow to be 7 inches long and 4 inches wide.
-It’s an aborescent, non-deciduous evergreen, growing all year round year after year in the tropical climates of Southeast Asia.
-The wetter the season the more leaf production, the drier more leaves drop.
+It’s an aborescent, non-deciduous evergreen, growing all year round, year after year in the tropical climates of Southeast Asia.
+The wetter the season the more leaf production, the drier it is the more leaves that will drop.
 The leaves shape is ovate-acuminate, and they can be light to dark green with a slight waxy or glossy appearance.
 When Mitragyna speciosa goes into flower it will have yellow clusters of 120 florets.
 Seeds rapidly degrade after being released from the plant, so germination rates decrease very quickly from that point on, and the seeds do not store well.
 The leaves from one tree can vary in potency and this is a direct connection to the environment.
 If it’s cold the leaves will be weak, and warmer temperatures will result in higher potency leaves.
 Cold also slows leaf growth and tends to lead to leaf drop.
-When it’s warmer leaf production is at its best.
+When it is warmer leaf production is at its best.

 Copyright © 2017 - 2023 My Trees of Life - All Rights Reserved.